Partial identification via conditional linear programs: estimation and policy learning: Additional results and proofs

 with probability at least $1-\delta$.
 In the proof of Theorem~\ref{thm:entropic_est_rate}, we have shown that the operator norm of the Jacobian of the entropic solution with respect to the objective is bounded by a constant times $\eta$, i.e. $\|\nabla_{\bm{c}} \bm{p}_L^\eta(\bm{b}, \bm{c})\|_2 \lesssim \eta$, and have similarly shown this for the operator norm of the Hessian, $\|\nabla^2_{\bm{c}, \bm{b}} p_{Lk}^\eta(\bm{b}, \bm{c})\|_2 \lesssim \eta$.
 By Assumption~\ref{a:regularity}, the objective function $\bm{c}(x, \pi(x))$ is Lipschitz continuous in $\pi(x)$, and so $\bm{p}(\bm{b}, \bm{c}(x, \pi(x)))$ and $\nabla_{\bm{b}} \bm{p}(\bm{b}, \bm{c}(x, \pi(x)))$ are Lipschitz continuous in $\pi(x)$ for any $x$ as well, with a Lipschitz constant scaling with $\eta$.
 So by Talagrand's contraction principle we have that the Rademacher complexity of $\mathcal{F}$ is bounded by $\mathcal{R}_n(\mathcal{F}) \lesssim \eta \mathcal{R}_n(\Pi)$.
 To complete the first claim we must bound the second term in the decomposition above, $\sup_{\pi \in \Pi} \left|\E\left[\hat{\theta}_L^\eta(\pi)\right] - \theta_L^\eta(\pi)\right|$.
 We can do so by directly applying Lemma~\ref{lem:entropic_est_bias} and the bounds on $S_{\bm{b}}(\eta)$ and $S_{\bm{b},\bm{c}}(\eta)$ from the proof of Theorem~\ref{thm:entropic_est_rate} for each $\pi \in \Pi$ to obtain that

 noting that the objective vector $\bm{c}(x, \pi(x))$ is known in this case.

 For the second claim, we can similarly write the excess regret as

 We have just controlled the first term above.
-To control the second term we can again apply Lemma~\ref{lem:entropic_est_bias} and the argument in the proof of Corollary~\ref{cor:entropic_est_approx} for each $\pi \in \Pi$ to obtain that
+To control the second term we can again apply Lemma~\ref{lem:entropic_est_bias} and the argument in the proof of Theorem~\ref{thm:entropic_est_approx} for each $\pi \in \Pi$ to obtain that

 Combining these bounds gives the result.

 \end{proof}